kasboi/bootcampC6/src/content/docs/javascript/04-zExercises.md

 - C) Returns value1 if condition is true, value2 if false
 - D) Always returns value1

-**Answer: C** - Ternary operator returns the first value if condition is true, second if false.

 ### Question 5

 Which comparison operator checks both value AND type?